jaredcdavis/shellpool/README.md

 ## Related Lisp Libraries

-If shellpool isn't quite right for you, you might look at these other Lisp libraries.
+If shellpool isn't quite right for you, here are some related Lisp libraries.

  - [inferior-shell](http://common-lisp.net/projects/qitab/) is allegedly very
    complete and portable for synchronous shells.
 It has fancy features like